LTmadness/ValheimBetterServerConfig/README.md

-Easy config file with all of the options at your fingertips Extra configurable settings added to what is already accessible to you in valheim Bash console commands that you can run without going into the game, full list of commands can be found using command - help Automated backup system with configurable amount of saves
+Easy config file with all of the options at your fingertips Extra configurable settings added to what is already accessible to you in valheim Bash console commands that you can run without going into the game, Full list of commands can be found using command - help Automated backup system with configurable amount of saves

 ### Support